sbarb/RPiProxy/README.md

 to control `GPIO pins`
 through a `web ui`

-Client -> Server
+Flask - Client/http-Server  -> Socket - Server -> GPIO

-flaskServer.py -> socketServer.py
+proxyserver.py -> piserver-main.py -> GPIO

-flask is the http server that acts as the client to the socketServer
+Flask is the http server that acts as the client to the Socket Server